 WHITE LINE PRINTMAKING

-Inspired by Cressida Campbell’s technique, these classes offer a hands-on introduction to White Line printmaking.
-Using a specially sourced block that carves easily by hand and holds watercolor beautifully, you'll explore a process that requires no press—making it perfect for creating prints anytime, anywhere.
+This workshop offers a hands-on introduction to White Line printmaking.
+Using a specially sourced block that carves easily by hand and holds watercolor beautifully, you'll explore a process that requires no press - making it perfect for creating prints anytime, anywhere.

 HOURS: 10 - 4